tock/tock/doc/reference/trd104-syscalls.md

 All of the system call classes except Yield and Exit are non-blocking.
-When a userspace process calls a Subscribe, Command, Allow, Read-Only Allow, or Memop syscall, the kernel will not put the process on a wait queue while handling the syscall.
+When a userspace process calls a Subscribe, Command, Read-Write Allow, Read-Only Allow, or Memop syscall, the kernel will not put the process on a wait queue while handling the syscall.
 Instead, the kernel will complete the syscall and prepare the return value for the syscall immediately.
 The kernel scheduler may not, however, run the process immediately after